katekuian/aa_2021_magma/README.md

 These notebooks are contained in the folders `01_data_collection_and_preparation`, `02_descriptive_analytics`, `03_cluster_analysis`, `04_predictive_analytics`.
 The results of our data preperation will be saved together with the original data files in the folder `00_data`.
 Any documents, for example our report, are contained in the folder `documents`.
+Figures generated during the analysis are saved in the folder `figures`.

 ## `runall.py` script